Remediation

 b.
 Documentation of remediation is scanned into the student’s file.

-III.
-Pre-Clinical and Clinical Summative Assessment
+Pre-Clinical Summative Assessment

 1.Threshold for Remediation